ConradKent/openvr_headset_ros/README.md

 Much of this code was copied from or inspired by the code from vrui_mdf
 See the repository commit history, and/or: https://github.com/zhenyushi/vrui_mdf

-This fork of vrui_mdf has been renamed from the original repository, as we are moving away from using Vrui to an OpenVR/OpenCV implementation that is using the SteamVR interface API more natively (currently in extended mode, not direct mode).
+This fork of vrui_mdf has been renamed from the original repository, as we are moving away from using Vrui to an OpenVR/OpenCV/OpenGL implementation that is using the SteamVR interface API.
+This version will use a subscriber to pull images from a stereo camera as before using the cv bridge feature in ROS.
+These OpenCV images will then be turned into OpenGL textures, and these textures will be submitted to each eye of the HMD via OpenVR.
+OpenVR will also handle tracking which will be used to position the stereo camera in the Gazebo simulation.

 We are moving to no longer require Vrui as a dependency.
 We will, however, still be dependent on versions of OpenVR, SteamVR, ROS, and Gazebo for this code to function properly.
 (We may be moving away from OpenCV to OpenGL as well / eventually.)